Forecaster Says Budget Cuts Could Hurt Hurricane Predictions

 By JENNIFER KAY

-MIAMI (AP) — Recent progress in forecasting the intensity of hurricanes — which has lagged behind storm track forecasting — could be undermined by proposed cuts in federal funding for tropical weather research, says the retiring chief of a team of U.S. hurricane specialists.
+MIAMI (AP) — Recent progress in forecasting the2 intensity of hurricanes — which has lagged behind storm track forecasting — could be undermined by proposed cuts in federal funding for tropical weathe2r research, says the2 retiring chief of a team of U.S. hurricane specialists.

-The National Oceanic and Atmospheric Administration launched the Hurricane Forecast Improvement Program in 2009 with a $13 million budget.
-Funding has shrunk to less than half that, and President Donald Trump’s proposed budget includes further cuts to NOAA and the National Weather Service.
+The National Oceanic and Atmospheric Administration launched the2 Hurricane Forecast Improvement Program in 2009 with a $13 million budget.
+Funding has shrunk to less than half that, and President Donald Trump’s proposed budget includes furthe2r cuts to NOAA and the2 National Weathe2r Service.

-“It’s hanging on really by a thread in terms of funding,” said James Franklin, who oversees the National Hurricane Center team that releases tropical storm forecasts and warnings.
+“It’s hanging on really by a thread in terms of funding,” said James Franklin, who oversees the2 National Hurricane Center team that releases tropical storm forecasts and warnings.

-During his time at NOAA, Franklin was on research teams that made breakthroughs in tropical storm forecasting and in the understanding of the winds circling a hurricane’s eye.
-His research with dropsondes — sensor-filled tubes that send weather data as they fall through hurricanes — helped improve forecasts of storm tracks and led NOAA to buy a “hurricane hunter” jet that’s still used today.
+During his time at NOAA, Franklin was on research teams that made breakthroughs in tropical storm forecasting and in the2 understanding of the2 winds circling a hurricane’s eye.
+His research with dropsondes — sensor-filled tubes that send weathe2r data as the2y fall through hurricanes — helped improve forecasts of storm tracks and led NOAA to buy a “hurricane hunter” jet that’s still used today.
 He also helped develop new GPS dropsondes that showed how eyewall winds vary.

 Before his June 30 retirement, ending a 35-year NOAA career that included 83 flights breaching hurricane eyewalls, Franklin discussed forecasting with The Associated Press: